“Go into the whole world and proclaim the gospel to every creature.”

 Catholic Church attendance has been hemorrhaging for decades, and religious “nones” rapidly rising.
 We are failing at evangelization, quite simply and tragically.
 The definition of insanity is continuing to do the same thing and expecting different results.
 We must cast out into the deep and throw our nets on the other side of the boat.
 Pope Francis is giving the faithful frequent guidance on what we need to be doing differently to bring the joy of the Gospel to a hurting world.
 Are we listening?
 Are we doing?

 Lillian Vogl is a woman of many facets.
 Professionally, she is learned and licensed in law and finance.
-Politically, she is a long-time activist for justice who is currently the Chair of the American Solidarity Party.
-Spiritually, she is a lifelong lover of the Divine and student of Scripture, Catholic by choice, mystic by election, and blogs at www.beyondalltelling.com.
+Spiritually, she is a lifelong lover of the Divine and student of Scripture, Catholic by choice, mystic by election, and blogs at “Beyond all Telling” (www.patheos.com/blogs/beyondalltelling/).
 Personally, she nurtures the flourishing of her husband, two children, and friends with all the beauty and structure of a good compost heap.